CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/Packet-Trimming.md

 The default packet trimming profile uses the following port profiles:
 - `lossy-multi-tc-host-group` sets the DSCP remark value to 21 for switch priority 4 on the downlink to hosts.
-- `lossy-multi-tc-network-group` sets the DSCP remark value to 11 for switch priority 4 on the uplink.
+- `lossy-multi-tc-network-group` sets the DSCP remark value to 11 for switch priority 4 on the uplink to the network.

 ## Asymmetric Packet Trimming with RoCE

 The RoCE `lossy-multi-tc` profile uses the {{<link url="#default-packet-trimming-profile" text="default packet trimming profile">}} settings.

-To configure asymmetric packet trimming with the RoCE:
+To configure asymmetric packet trimming with RoCE:
 - Set the `lossy-multi-tc` QoS profile.
 - Set DSCP remark to be at the port level.